Project 143 Orphan Hope Program

 Project 143 Hope Program Dates

-The Project 143 Orphan HOPE Winter Programs run from mid-December to mid-January, while the summer programs run from June to August.
-Exact program dates vary depending on the country and length of the program (short or long).
+The Project 143 Orphan HOPE Programs run during the month of December, while the summer programs run from June to August.

 Exact dates are sent to confirmed P143 Host Families via email and posted to our invitation only P143 Facebook Ask a Mentor forum.
 Follow us on Facebook here.